Vblox/documentation/content/applications/sales/sales/invoicing/time_materials.rst

 The last thing you might need to add to the sale order is purchases made for it.

-You will need the *Purchase Analytics* feature, to activate it, go to :menuselection:`Invoicing --> Configuration --> Settings` and select *Purchase Analytics*.

 While making the purchase order don't forget to add the right analytic account.